 With your budget in mind, it’s time to start thinking about your timeline.
-In other words, when would you be ready to devote your resources to building the website, and when would it need to be finished for you to effectively reach your marketing, business, and website goals?
+In other words, when would you be ready to devote your resources to building the website, and when would it need to be finished for you to reach your marketing, business, and website goals effectively?

 COVID-19 accelerated the web design timeline for many of our clients.
 The good news is that you can set up a quality website on WordPress for a relatively small budget.
 Of course, you’ll still need to allow some time for planning, developing, and designing.
 Having a clear start and end point can help you build those parameters and set expectations.

 What is a reasonable timeline for a website project?

 Generally speaking, it can take anywhere from 4-8 weeks to get your website up and running.
 Of course, the actual timeline of your project will depend on factors such as the complexity of the site, the amount of content that needs to be created, and how quickly feedback is provided.

 All the above steps are essentially pre-ambles to help you prepare for this one.
 With your goals, base knowledge, budget, and timeline in mind, it’s time to start thinking about the person or agency you want to partner with for your website project.

 Here, finding a partner specialising in WordPress website design is crucial.
 It ensures that you have experts on your side who are not just familiar with the platform but have mastered building WordPress websites on it.
 Look for recommendations from references, and don’t forget to check out the agency’s portfolio to get a feeling of the types of WordPress websites they’ve designed in the past.

 This step will take some time, and rightfully so.
 After all, your future partner will be the lynchpin to reaching your goals and spending your budget wisely.
 The right agency also becomes a long-term partner who helps you finish your initial website and keep it up to date over time (more on that below).